 Now that we have at least one storage resource to store data, we can create a network interconnecting different machines.

 The infinit-network command is used to create the network, specifying a name along with the list of storage resources to rely upon.
 We will ignore the other options now but you can read about them in the reference documentation.
 In this example, only the ‘local’ storage resource is used but you could plug as many as you like.
 Obviously, you need to substitute ‘bob’ with your username:

 %%EDITORCONTENT%%gt; infinit-network --create --as bob --storage local --kelips --name my-network --push Locally created network "bob/my-network".
 Remotely pushed network "bob/my-network".

 ‑‑push option is used to publish the created network (likewise for other objects) onto the Hub for it to be easily fetched on another device or shared with other users.

 Create a volume

-The last step on this device consists of creating a logical volume to store and access files through a file system interface.
-Volumes can be manipulated through the infinit volume binary as shown next:
+The last step on this device consists of creating a logical volume to store and access files.
+Volumes can be manipulated through the infinit-volume binary as shown next:

 Mount the volume

-For now, only configuration files have been created.
-Nothing has been run.
-Let’s start the server and access the volume by mounting it through FUSE, as easily as any other filesystem:
+Let’s access this volume by mounting it as easily as any other filesystem: